 EMS with mechatronic expertise can bring new players to market

-EMS with specific skills in mechatronics can help new entrants to the marketplace realise their ideas while avoiding expensive mistakes.
+EMS with specific skills in these areas can help new entrants to the marketplace realise their ideas while avoiding expensive mistakes.

 At the same time, they can help those with a foothold in the market already to iterate the next generation of their products faster and in more commercial ways.

-As the need for speed in innovation increases, the next generation of Agritech may only be realised with the support of EMS providers with design and mechatronic assembly expertise.
+As the need for speed in innovation increases, the next generation of agtech may only be realised with the support of EMS providers with the right blend of design, sensor tech and mechatronic expertise.